bladeSk/DOSBox-pixel-perfect/readme.md

 ### Pixel perfect mode (aka. integer scaling)

 This mode makes the rendered image fill as much of your screen as possible while keeping it scaled to the nearest integer.
-GPU scaling is used instead of relying on the software scalers.
+GPU scaling is used instead of relying on software scalers.

 The original DOSBox also renders a stretched image to a power-of-two texture, which is then stretched to the screen.
 This mod creates a texture with exact dimensions.
 This improves the image quality at the cost of breaking compatibility with very old video cards.